Evizero/Augmentor.jl/docs/src/interface.md

 Augmentor ships with a custom example image, which was specifically designed for visualizing augmentation effects.
 It can be accessed by calling the function `testpattern()`.
-However, doing so should rarely be necessary in practice, since most high-level functions will default to using `testpattern()` if no other image is specified.
+That said, doing so explicitly should rarely be necessary in practice, because most high-level functions will default to using `testpattern()` if no other image is specified.

 ```@docs
 testpattern